 Your support plan will detail your needs and how your personal budget will help to meet them.
 We will decide the final amount you receive.

-We will review your caring role, the needs you have and your budget every year.
+We will review your support plan, any needs you have and your budget every year.

 Using your personal budget